 Older children can go to the SOS Hermann Gmeiner School, which caters for over 1,000 children at both primary and secondary level.
 The teachers at the school work very hard to ensure that children are given the best possible education, and children receive special support in subjects where they are struggling.

-The SOS Youth Programme gives young people professional support while they attend further education or start a vocational training course.
+Support for young people: We give young people professional support while they attend further education or start a vocational training course.
 The young adults are encouraged to develop perspectives for their future, learn to shoulder responsibilities and increasingly make their own decisions.